insected/bobbae_gcp-wiki/Databases.md

 ## Distributed Consensus Protocols

 [Distributed consensus problem](Distributed-Consensus) requires agreement among a number of processes (or agents) for a single data value.
-Some of the processes (agents) may fail or be unreliable in other ways, so consensus protocols must be fault tolerant or resilient.

 ## Database of Databases